kitsonk/kview/docs/index.md

 and if it is media that is viewable within a browser, it will be displayed as part of the view of the entry value.

+Each blob value will have a download link associated with it, which will allow you to download and save the blob.

+### Adding or updating blobs

+kview allows adding or updating blobs.
+When adding an entry or updating the value of an entry, the _Value Type_ will allow you to select _Binary Data_, _Blob_ or _File_ and the value will be a file selection input. _Binary Data_ will be stored as the blob type of a buffer which can be retrieved as a `Uint8Array` or byte `ReadableStream`, while _Blob_ and _File_ will be stored and retrieved as `Blob`s and `File`s.

 ## Bulk operations

 ### Import